-INFORMS Aviation Applications Section (AAS) is happy to announce the Best Student Presentation Competition at the 2017 INFORMS Annual Meeting.
+The INFORMS Aviation Applications Section will hold a Best Student Presentation Competition at the 2018 INFORMS Annual Meeting.
 AAS is sponsoring this competition for undergraduate and graduate students who are members of the INFORMS Aviation Applications Section.
 A certificate of recognition and a cash prize will be awarded.

 To enter the competition, the following criteria must be satisfied:

-- Additionally, the presenter must provide an extended abstract (up to 2 pages in length) as per the Extended Abstract Template provided on the AAS website.
-Extended abstract submissions should be emailed to Competition Committee Chair Peng Wei at firstname.lastname@example.org by 5 pm CDT on September 12th, 2017.
+- The presenter must provide an extended abstract (up to 1 page in length) as per the Extended Abstract Template provided on the AAS website by July 1st, 2018.
+The extended abstracts should be emailed to Susan Hotle (firstname.lastname@example.org), the Committee Chair, by 5 p.m.
+CDT on July 1st, 2018.

 - Each presenter is allowed to submit at most one abstract for the competition.